torserv/torserv/README.md

 Tor is licensed under the BSD 3-Clause License.

 All credit for Tor goes to the Tor Project.
 This project is not affiliated with or endorsed by the Tor Project.
-🧅 Tor Binary Licensing

-This project bundles the official Tor binary (unmodified) for convenience.
-Tor is licensed under the BSD 3-Clause License.

-All credit for Tor goes to the Tor Project.
-This project is not affiliated with or endorsed by the Tor Project.